pfheatwole/thesis/source/validation.rst

 Size 25
 """""""

-For the experimental data, a size 25 version of the wing was reviewed for the French magazine "Parapente Mag" [[FIXME: citation; see `Hook 3 Parapente Mag 148.pdf`]].
+..
+FIXME: how to cite `Hook 3 Parapente Mag 148.pdf`?

-Unfortunately, reviews such as this cannot provide the entire polar curve;
+The experimental data for this section is taken from a size 25 version of the wing that was reviewed for the French magazine "Parapente Mag".
+Unfortunately, reviews such as this cannot provide the entire polar curve: because each point is laborious to measure accurately, reviews only provide noteworthy values, such as the minimum and maximum speeds, or the horizontal and vertical speeds that mark the "minimum sink" and "best glide" operating points of the glider.
-because each point is laborious to measure accurately, reviews only provide noteworthy values, such as the minimum and maximum speeds, or the horizontal and vertical speeds that mark the "minimum sink" and "best glide" operating points of the glider.
 Despite this ambiguity, by plotting the experimental point data over the theoretical curve it is possible to get a sense of the general accuracy of the model estimates.

 .. figure:: figures/paraglider/demonstration/polar_25.svg